Counterdiabatic Driving with Performance Guarantees

 which means that the required degree asymptotically scales as $ d\sim \Omega/\gap, $ where we have omitted the logarithmic contribution from $d$, as well as from $\vardhdl$.
 In most cases, the $1/\gap$ dependence will be the dominant contribution.
 Remarkably, this dependence on the gap is similar to that found for the required duration of optimized adiabatic protocols~\cite{roland_quantum_2002}, where the schedule function $\lambda$ is chosen according to the gap profile.
 Here we obtain a similar scaling without the need for such optimization.

 To showcase our scheme, we consider the one-dimensional transverse field Ising chain

 with a linear ramp connecting ${h_x(0) = J/2}$ and ${h_x(1) = 5J/2}$.
 For simplicity, we choose the limit $\tau\to 0$, since Equation~\eqref{eq:infidelity-only-poly} is valid for any protocol duration $\tau$.
-We compute both the variational AGP~\cite{sels_minimizing_2017, claeys_floquet-engineering_2019, supp} and our universal AGP at different orders $d$, and use them to evolve the ground state at $\tau=0$ under Eq.~\eqref{eq:schrodinger}.
+In this limit, the original Hamiltonian drops out, leaving evolution governed only by the approximate AGP, so its influence can be examined independently of finite-time adiabatic effects.
+We compute both the variational AGP~\cite{sels_minimizing_2017, claeys_floquet-engineering_2019, supp} and our universal AGP at different orders $d$, and use them to evolve the ground state at $\lambda=0$ under Eq.~\eqref{eq:schrodinger}.
 In Fig.~\ref{fig:numerics-tau0}(a), we display the ground state infidelity for two scenarios: the integrable point ($h_z=0$, within the positive parity subspace), and for the generic nonintegrable regime ($h_z=J/\varphi$, with $\varphi$ the golden ratio).
 The variational results are represented by red circles, while the universal results with $\omegamax = \Omega$ are shown as teal squares.
 In purple we show results obtained using $\omegamax < \Omega$, which we discuss below.

 As shown in Fig.~\ref{fig:numerics-tau0}(a), the infidelity of the universal scheme decreases exponentially with the expansion order $d$, in line with the analytic scaling predicted by Eq.~\eqref{eq:infidelity-only-poly} (black dashed lines).
 Overall, the universal scheme achieves comparable performance to the variational method, despite being independent of the details of the Hamiltonian.
 Both schemes exhibit a faster convergence for the integrable case, which can be attributed to the fact that it has fewer transitions and a smaller $\Omega$ (see Fig.~\ref{sfig:int-vs-nonint-structure}).
 The variational scheme also exhibits a small relative advantage in this case, as it exploits the structure in the transition frequencies~\cite{claeys_floquet-engineering_2019, supp}, whereas the universal approach chooses the best \textit{uniform} approximation of the matrix elements of the exact AGP.
 In the non-integrable case, the schemes have comparable performance, as the transitions from the ground state are uniformely distributed in the $[\Delta, \Omega]$ interval.
 Following this reasoning, it seems unlikely that much is to be gained from variational minimization for generic systems with chaotically distributed spectra.